 To have other options if my favorite goes AWOL:

-I picked up the Chase United Explorer (now upgraded to United Club) card during COVID when I was stuck in the US.
+Chase United Explorer (now upgraded to United Infinite Club) card became useful during COVID when I was stuck in the US.
 The signup bonus was certainly worth more than a couple of years of annual fees.
 It has been valuable, though not a rock star (again, because I am not brand loyal).
 The best benefit is that I can book a galley slave fare rate, which United requires you to strip naked and check ANY bag you carry.
 But when I use this card I get to board early and bring on a bag.
 Eight flights in 2021-22, saving on average $40 per flight.
-They throw in two lounge access passes annually (Club grants access to al lounges) that are worth something if I have a long layover on an international flight, and my pedestrian PriorityPass does not give me any access.
+They throw in two lounge access passes annually (Infinite Club grants access to all lounges) which is worth something as their lounges are pretty nice (though often very crowded), and offer extra choices when my (complimentary) PriorityPass does not give me any access.

 AmEx Platinum.
 I held out for a long time.
-Spendy annual fee.
-But a bushel of travel benefits (that, frankly overlap the Chase benefits). $200 airline incidentals (beers!) credit, $200 Uber credit, $240 digital media credit (for me NYTimes, Wall Street Journal).
-Nets out at zero annual cost, and I now have access to the Centurion (and other ) lounges.
+Primarily to gain access to the glorious Centurion lounges (plus some more partner airline lounges).
+Spendy annual fee of $700.
+But a bushel of travel benefits (that, frankly overlap the Chase benefits).
+Additional annual benefits that do not overlap include $200 airline incidentals (beers!) credit, $200 Uber credit, $240 digital media credit (for me NYTimes, Wall Street Journal), $200 CLEAR membership credit, (and random Walmart and Saks credits!).
+Those easily add up, so the card pays me more than the annual fee, and I now have access to the Centurion lounges.

 I signed up for the cash advance option on all the cards, made sure that I know the PIN codes, and actually execute an ATM cash advance once a year, whether I need to or not.
 Despite the outrageous fees associated with the advance I want to know that the service works, so that I have a total of six different accounts to get cash when I want it.